lukethompsxn/LibraryProxy/README.md

 - If you wish to remove a domain from the proxy, simply visit the domain and then click on Library proxy, then click "Remove from Proxy"

 ### Note
-This is not create by the University of Auckland, nor is it affiliated in any way with the University of Auckland.
+This is not created by the University of Auckland, nor is it affiliated in any way with the University of Auckland.

 ### License
 MIT License, please see the [LICENSE](https://github.com/lukethompsxn/LibraryProxy/blob/master/LICENSE)